RafaelFreita/Sabertooth/README.md

 Contains a base project using OpenGL, GLEW and GLFW to build projects upon.

-SOIL and GLM, as well as classes for Shader compiling and Time managing, are already included.
+SOIL and GLM, as well as a class for Shader compiling, are already included.